Schwartz-Lab-NU/NF1/README.md

 <img src="Images/Peak_FR_ONAlpha.png" width="350" height="225">

-In the [result_tables](result_tables) directory there are `.csv` files for every celltype which include the relevant genotype,sex, eye side,quadrant and cell_type information and it's responses.
-Attached is also the Jupyer Notebook [NF1_Analysis](NF1_Analysis.ipynb) to created plot the individual points, mean and run t-tests correcting for multiple comparisons.
+In the [result_tables](result_tables), I have separated the two cohort analysis.
+In the [result_tables/First_cohort](result_tables/First_cohort) directory there are `.csv` files for every celltype which include the relevant genotype,sex, eye side,quadrant and cell_type information and it's responses.
+Attached is also the Jupyer Notebook [NF1_Analysis](NF1_Analysis.ipynb) used to create plot the individual points, mean and run t-tests correcting for multiple comparisons.

 ## Linear Mixed effects models
 Example figure: